alnitak/flutter_star_menu/README.md

 - install the package with `flutter pub add star_menu`
 - feed the `items` parameter with the menu entry widgets list
 - set the `params` with `StarMenuParameters`
-- set the `child` with a widget you like to press to open the menu
+- set the `child` with a widget you wish to press to open the menu

 ```dart
 StarMenu(